 In this case, the verb is ‘love’.

 Here, the verb is ‘know’.

-In addition, there are two types of verbs in a sentence: Main verb and Helping verb.
+In addition, there are two types of verbs in a sentence: the Main verb and the Helping verb.

 The main verbs are the ones that describe the action of the object.
 These include dance, sit, sing, play, run, jump, move, think, read, see, etc. You can quickly identify the main verbs.

 Helping verbs are also known as auxiliary verbs.
 Helping verbs tell us about the state of the object.
 For example: is, am, are, was, has, have, will, do, had, etc. are all helping verbs.